stargate/data-api/docker-compose/README.md

-# Docker Compose scripts for JSONAPI with DSE-next
+# Docker Compose scripts for JSONAPI with DSE 7

-This directory provides two ways to start the JSON API and Stargate coordinator with DSE-next using `docker compose`.
+This directory provides two ways to start the JSON API and Stargate coordinator with DSE 7 using `docker compose`.

 ## Prerequisites